On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Introduction

-In a previous paper, \citet[][hereafter \citetalias{morag_shock_2024}]{morag_shock_2024}, we solved numerically for the observed shock cooling emission from optically thick, ionized ejecta in core-collapse supernovae.
-We compared our spectral energy density (SED) results to several works in the literature that were produced using the STELLA code \citep{blinnikov_comparative_1998,tominaga_shock_2011,kozyreva_shock_2020}.
-Our code and STELLA are similar.
-Both codes employ a 1-dimensional radiative transfer `multi-group' treatment, where the photons are binned into frequency groups and radiative transfer for each bin is solved separately.
-Bound-bound opacity in both cases is solved using experimentally verified atomic line lists by \citet{kurucz_atomic_1995}.
-Though the two sets of results appear to be in agreement regarding hydrodynamics and energy budget, there is a marked difference in the output spectrum (orders of magnitude in some frequency bands) primarily due to our different respective choices of line treatment leading to varying levels of reprocessing.
+The STELLA code \citep{blinnikov_comparative_1998,tominaga_shock_2011,kozyreva_shock_2020} has been used extensively in the literature to calculate the spectral energy density (SED) from transients in high-energy astrophysics.
+It employs a 1-dimensional radiative transfer `multi-group' treatment, where the photons are binned into frequency groups and radiative transfer for each bin is solved separately.
+Bound-bound opacity is calculated for each average bin using the \citetalias{eastman_spectrum_1993} treatment based on experimentally verified atomic line lists by \citet{kurucz_atomic_1995}.
+The STELLA SED results for core-collapse supernovae shock cooling emission were compared in the literature to a similar multigroup code employing Kurucz lines \citep[][hereafter \citetalias{morag_shock_2024}]{morag_shock_2024}.
+The comparison yielded an orders of magnitude disagreement in the SED in certain wavelengths, and this was shown to be due to different respective choices of line treatment.

-In this short letter we dive further into the comparison in an attempt to better account for the differences in line treatment in coarse-frequency grids for optically thick supersonic flows.
-We focus here on reproduction of the STELLA opacities given in \citet[][hereafter \citetalias{blinnikov_comparative_1998}]{blinnikov_comparative_1998}.
+In this short letter we show that the choice of line treatment is of primary importance in calculating the line opacity.
+We do this by reproducing the STELLA opacities given in \citet[][hereafter \citetalias{blinnikov_comparative_1998}]{blinnikov_comparative_1998}, and then showing that a change to only the line treatment can yield orders of magnitude difference.
 We use this comparison to assess the validity of the commonly employed \citet[][hereafter \citetalias{eastman_spectrum_1993}]{eastman_spectrum_1993} prescription.
-The paper is written as follows.
+We then describe a minor physics-based modification to the frequency-averaged emission calculation in a way that accounts for line-expansion effects.
+This paper is written as follows.
 We reproduce the \citetalias{blinnikov_comparative_1998} photo-ionization "bound-free" opacity in \S~\ref{sec: bound-free EOS}, and bound-bound opacity in \S~\ref{sec: bound-bound opacity}.
+In \S~\ref{sec: alternative approach} we outline the physics-based modification.
 In \S~\ref{sec: Summary Discussion} we discuss and summarize, and also announce useful updates to our publicly available-frequency dependent opacity table, given in \citetalias{morag_frequency_2023}.